skienzmatishun/rippreport/content/p/no-more-silence-we-want-answers/index.md

 ## 8\.
 Mayor/Utilities Head

-The Mayor is double dipping; he gets paid as a Mayor and as Utility director and has 30 years as an employee which gives him a 100% pension.
+The Mayor is double dipping.
+He gets paid as a Mayor and as Utility director and has 30 years as an employee which gives him a 100% pension.
 Vote him OUT and let him enjoy his pension.
 We must have change; current policies will negatively affect YOUR quality of life.

 ## 9\.
 Committee Games